How we plan on keeping you safe

 What you need to travel to Aruba

 To maintain the safety and well-being of visitors and locals, new requirements are in place for visitors to be permitted to enter Aruba.
 There are also government mandated procedures for visitors, while staying in Aruba.
-While full procedural details will be updated on a regular basis, the following are some of the most important.

-All visitors will be required to complete the online Embarkation/Disembarkation card process, and be approved, in order to be permitted entry to Aruba.
+All visitors will be required to complete the online Embarkation/Disembarkation card process, and be approved, in order to be permitted entry to Aruba. (receive the green 'check')

 All visitors will be required to comply with the Government of Aruba procedures and protocols if showing symptoms and/or testing positive for COVID-19 while in Aruba.